DanielGordon-ml/MyPlotLib/README.md

 ## Contributing
 Contributions to `TS_visual` are welcome.
 Please ensure to follow the project's code style and add unit tests for any new or changed functionality.
 Fork the repository and submit pull requests for review.

-## License
-This project is licensed under [License Name].

-## Acknowledgements
-Special thanks to [Contributors' Names] for their contributions and support in developing this project.